 Baccalaureate is a non-denominational, inter-faith celebration open to all students and their guests.
 The highlight of the ceremony is a keynote address from a specially selected Baccalaureate speaker, as well as the participation of numerous university dignitaries and the religious directors who work with our student groups.
-The service itself will feature music and readings from a wide range of religious traditions, and conclude with a benediction over the graduating students.
+The service itself will feature music and will conclude with a benediction over the graduating students.
 The ceremony begins at 5:00 p.m. in Bovard Auditorium and is a non-ticketed event with seating available on a first come, first served basis.
 Regalia for students at this ceremony is optional.

 A dinner for graduates and their families follows the ceremony at 6:30 p.m. on Pardee Way.
-Reservations can be made online through this website.
 Space is limited and last year’s dinner filled to capacity, so we urge you not to delay in making your reservation.
 This is a pre-paid event, $40 per person, seated in tables of ten.
 Seats are available on a first come, first served basis.

 What is the timeline of the day?